Training and development

 Offered by the Speech Pathology unit, this clinic helps students to develop their English speaking, specifically sound production, speed of speech and intonation.
 You can have a free assessment of your speech intelligibility and up to 12 weeks of individual support.
 There are also group programs focusing on rate of speech, body language and intonation.
-For more information, please see the course outline (PDF, 194KB).
+For more information, please see the Speech Intelligibility Clinic webpage.

 Online resources and recordings

 For students located off campus or those who cannot make a workshop, many online recordings and workshops are available on UoNline, on the Blackboard tab, RHD Candidates course, 2014 EchoCenter.
 The recordings below are from recent workshops.

 This recorded seminar is a two-hour workshop aimed at research students who have never published before and who want to learn about publishing articles in professional journals.

 - why academics should publish

 - where and when to publish

 - who to publish with